NCREIF Academy Course Sequence Guidance

 The Academy courses can be taken in any order, but for the optimal experience there is a recommended sequence.

 We then recommend Performance Reporting & Manager Evaluation, where we focus on return, risk and performance measures of funds and assets.
 These measures are critical to understand in the evaluation of RFPs and manager performance.
 Complementary to this course is our Digging In to Reporting Standards, which helps to connect the dots between investment products, investor reporting, benchmarks and standards.
 Once these concepts are understood, follow up with Performance Measurement and Benchmarking, and / or Attribution and Risk Analysis.
 These courses are calculation-heavy; you will learn the math behind the measures that were covered in the previous courses.
 If you decide to take both, it is recommended that you take the Performance Measurement and Benchmarking course first.
-Along the way, you might find interest in the course Creating Value Through Sustainability.
+Along the way, you might find interest in the course Sustainability: Risk Management, Regulations and Outcomes.
 This course provides students with a comprehensive understanding of essential terminology, regulations, and industry frameworks related to sustainability programs and processes.
 It is designed to support investment managers who aim to introduce or enhance sustainability initiatives and to meet investor expectations.
 Additionally, the course offers valuable insights for investors to identify effective sustainability programs managed by investment advisors.

 Finally, our two Structuring courses tie the above into creating and communicating specific investment programs.
 Real Estate Fund Formation is the more foundational of the two, with Key Terms and Fee Structures going further into specific and nuanced issues you may face when creating and evaluating investment vehicles.

 We then recommend Performance Reporting & Manager Evaluation, where we focus on return, risk and performance measures of funds and assets.
 These measures are critical to understand in the evaluation of RFPs and manager performance.
 Complementary to this course is our Digging In to Reporting Standards, which helps to connect the dots between investment products, investor reporting, benchmarks and standards.
 Once these concepts are understood, follow up with Performance Measurement and Benchmarking, and / or Attribution and Risk Analysis.
 These courses are calculation-heavy; you will learn the math behind the measures that were covered in the previous courses.
 If you decide to take both, it is recommended that you take the Performance Measurement and Benchmarking course first.
-Along the way, you might find interest in the course Creating Value Through Sustainability.
+Along the way, you might find interest in the course Sustainability: Risk Management, Regulations and Outcomes.
 This course provides students with a comprehensive understanding of essential terminology, regulations, and industry frameworks related to sustainability programs and processes.
 It is designed to support investment managers who aim to introduce or enhance sustainability initiatives and to meet investor expectations.
 Additionally, the course offers valuable insights for investors to identify effective sustainability programs managed by investment advisors.

 Finally, our two Structuring courses tie the above into creating and communicating specific investment programs.
 Real Estate Fund Formation is the more foundational of the two, with Key Terms and Fee Structures going further into specific and nuanced issues you may face when creating and evaluating investment vehicles.